lddubeau/saxes/README.md

 ## Documentation

 The source code contains JSDOC comments.
 Use them.
+What follows is a brief summary of what is available.
+The final authority is the source code.

 **PAY CLOSE ATTENTION TO WHAT IS PUBLIC AND WHAT IS PRIVATE.**

-The elements of code that do not have JSDOC documentation, or have documentation with the ``@private`` tag, are private.
+The move to TypeScript makes it so that everything is now formally private, protected, or public.

-If you use anything private, that's at your own peril.
+If you use anything not public, that's at your own peril.

 If there's a mistake in the documentation, raise an issue.
 If you just assume, you may assume incorrectly.